Written by Candice Alaska, founder, #NotOkay

 But, in parting, I want to say three things that are very important.

-I also don’t believe that I was a bad person for showing symptoms or for needing help.
+I also don’t believe that I was a “bad” person for struggling or for needing help.
 It’s a feeling I need to let go of, and one that I learned subconsciously over time after all of the accumulated negative experiences of reaching out.

 The other thing is something that I’ve learned only recently but I strongly believe, and it’s that you will find the right people to support you one day.
 The world is full of people, and just because you’ve met a million people that you didn’t sync with doesn’t mean there aren’t people for you out there still.
 There will be people you can talk openly with about your illness.
 There will be people that you can be your full self with, wholeheartedly.

 And you’re allowed to mourn those friendships and miss those people.
 I’m sorry for how they treated you.
 I’m sorry for everyone you lost.
 But there will be new people.
 I promise.
 Things are going to get so good again.
-Please don’t stop reaching out.
 The way that they made you feel in the past when you did reach out– that’s on them.
 That’s not on you.
 And we’ll keep telling them it’s not okay until things start to change.